NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.md

 This is essentially the same example as in the previous section, but this time declaratively source controlled!
 All of the required Nix commands are included as `#!` shebang headers in the scripts itself.

 :::{note}
 The multi-line shebang format is a feature of [nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html#use-as-a--interpreter).
-Basically, all the subsequent `#! nix-shell` lines are used to build up the shells configuration before building the shell and executing the body of the script.
+All the subsequent `#! nix-shell` lines are used to build up the shells configuration before building the shell and executing the body of the script.
 :::

 ## Next steps